meetnizer/meetnizer/README.md

 ## Data Structure

-A meeting could have sessions:
+A Meeting could have sessions:

 `Meeting[1] > Session[0..*]`

-On Item must has at least a session related:
+A Item must have at least one session:

 `Itens[0..*] > Session[1..*]`